 - a.
-Comprehensive Planning Sites should undertake a master planning exercise prior to, or at the time of, a planning application and should: - i. identify an appropriate transition of use and scale to adjacent areas; - identify a hierarchy of streets and pedestrian routes that connect destinations on and to the site; - identify active transportation supportive amenities, such as secure bicycle parking and shower facilities; - iv. identify and include mobility infrastructure and missing links to connect to adjacent areas; - v. identify opportunities to reduce greenhouse gas emissions in the construction and operation of the development and improve climate resiliency; - vi. identify opportunities for comprehensive energy planning and include features to reduce greenhouse gas emissions;
+Comprehensive Planning Sites should undertake a master planning exercise prior to, or at the time of, a planning application and should: - i. identify an appropriate transition of use and scale to adjacent areas; - ii. identify a hierarchy of streets and pedestrian routes that connect destinations on and to the site; - iii. identify active transportation supportive amenities, such as secure bicycle parking and shower facilities; - iv. identify and include mobility infrastructure and missing links to connect to adjacent areas; - identify phasing for future development, including how parking areas and parking demand and supply may change over each phase; - vi. identify opportunities for comprehensive energy planning and include features to reduce greenhouse gas emissions; - vii. use site design to activate edge and corner conditions, including setbacks, lot patterns, building siting, and landscaping; - viii. identify the location of publicly-accessible open space;

-- vii. use site design to activate edge and corner conditions, including setbacks, lot patterns, building siting and landscaping; - viii. identify the location of publicly-accessible open space; - ix. identify opportunities to create a sense of place; - x. integrate transit infrastructure; and, - xi. identify utility connections.
+- ix. identify opportunities to create a sense of place; - x. integrate transit infrastructure; and, - xi. identify utility connections. - b.
+Where a Comprehensive Planning Site is located within the Crowchild Trail Study, additional planning considerations including feasibility of future development is needed.